Intelligent Retail Planning at Slowear

-Having already used the Board decision-making platform to manage parts of the retail planning process, leading Italian menswear brand Slowear had experienced its flexibility and simplicity.
+Having already used the Board Intelligent Planning Platform to manage parts of the retail planning process, leading Italian menswear brand Slowear had experienced its flexibility and simplicity.
 The fashion retailer decided to expand the use of Board to manage all retail planning activities, resulting in an accurate, workflow-driven process that has increased efficiency in seasonal orders, reduced end-of-season stock, and increased visibility and control of merchandise in stores.

 - Industry: Fashion & Luxury

 - Department: All